-(1 mark for each correctly stated avocation/hobby/sport. and completely stated advantage.
-Maximum of

-3 to be graded.
-Sub-Total: 3 marks)
+$(1\ mark\ for\ each\ correctly\ stated\ avocation/hobby/sport.\ and\ completely\ stated\ advantage.\ Maximum\ of\ 3\ to\ be\ graded.\ Sub-Total:\ 3\ marks)$

-9. (a) (i) Write out the full meaning of LOC as it relates to Life Ass urance Practi tice in Nigeria.
-(1 mark) (ii) State the three (3) classifications of life assurance business by the Insurance Act of 2003.
-(9 marks) (b) As the head of life technical operations at a newly established lif e office, you have been required to outline four (4) uses each to which information technology, specifically, computer systems, may be put under t he following heading: - (i) New Business; (ii) Existing Business; (iii) Claims; (iv) Regulatory Requirements (v) Miscellaneou s.
-(40 marks) Soluti ion (a) (i) Life Offices Committee.
-(1 mark) (ii) The three classifications of life assurance business by the Insurance e Act of
+- 9. (a) (i) Write out the full meaning of LOC as it relates to Life Assurance Practice - in Nigeria.
+(1 mark) - (ii) State the three (3) classifications of life assurance business by the Insurance Act of 2003.
+(9 marks) - (b) As the head of life technical operations at a newly established life office, you have been required to outline four (4) uses each to which information technology, specifically, computer systems, may be put under the following heading: - (i) New Business; (ii) Existing Business; (iii) Claims; - (iv) Regulatory Requirements - (v) Miscellaneous.

+(a) (i) Life Offices Committee.

-- The three classifications of life assurance business by the Insurance Act of (11) \ Group Life Insurance and Pension 2003 are: \ Individual Life; \ Health Insurance.
-Business: and (3 marks for each correct and completely stated classification.
-Sub-Total: 9 marks) (Grand Total: 10 marks) - (b) The uses each to which information technology, specifically, computer systems, may be put under the headings as: - (i) New Business: information technology i.e. computer systems are used to: - maintain an alphabetical index of lives assured and/or proposed; • - produce quotations; • - check whether non-medical limits are being exceeded; • - produce and issue acceptance letters; - set up the initial policy record; • - pay commission to the company's representatives and agents; • - produce policy documents, e.t.c. - Existing Business: information technology i.e. computer systems are used to: (ii) - collect premiums; • - maintain the record of notices of assignment; - administer reassurance arrangements; • - record changes of names or address of policyholders; • - persistently produce statistics that show quality of business produced individual company's representatives; - allocate bonus and issuing bonus notices on with-profits policies, e.t.c. - Claims: information technology i.e. computer systems are used to: (iii) - produce and issue letters regarding impending maturities, calculating the maturity value and issue settlement cheques; - produce and issue letters of death claims as well as cheques; - calculate surrender values and issue letters to that effect; - pay regular withdrawals under the unit-linked policies;
+(ii) The three classifications of life assurance business by the Insurance Act of 2003 are: Individual Life; Group Life Insurance and Pension Business; and Health Insurance.

+(3 marks for each correct and completely stated classification.
+Sub-Total: 9 marks) (Grand Total: 10 marks)

+- (b) The uses each to which information technology, specifically, computer systems, may be put under the headings as: - (i) New Business: information technology i.e. computer systems are used to: - maintain an alphabetical index of lives assured and/or proposed; - produce quotations; - check whether non-medical limits are being exceeded; - produce and issue acceptance letters; - set up the initial policy record; - pay commission to the company's representatives and agents; - produce policy documents, e.t.c. - (ii) Existing Business: information technology i.e. computer systems are used to: - collect premiums; - maintain the record of notices of assignment; - administer reassurance arrangements; - record changes of names or address of policyholders; - persistently produce statistics that show quality of business produced individual company's representatives; - allocate bonus and issuing bonus notices on with-profits policies, e.t.c. - (iii) Claims: information technology i.e. computer systems are used to: - produce and issue letters regarding impending maturities, calculating the maturity value and issue settlement cheques; - produce and issue letters of death claims as well as cheques; - calculate surrender values and issue letters to that effect; - pay regular withdrawals under the unit-linked policies;